How to Read Growatt Inverter Data Locally (RS485 to MQTT)

 4. Integration Architecture: DIY Coding vs. Edge Gateway

-If deploying a generic USB-RS485 dongle on a Raspberry Pi, your software loop must explicitly cast the two 16-bit registers into a single U32 value.
+If deploying a generic USB-RS485 dongle on a Raspberry Pi for a home lab, your software loop must explicitly cast the two 16-bit registers into a single U32 value.

 high_word = 0x0001